Tag Archives: french dressage for gaited horses

 How dressage improves quality smooth gait over time.
 Pictured is the same horse at the age of 19.

-Relaxing the jaw and its effect on the body
+Relaxing the lower jaw and its effect on the body

 Also important is giving my gaited horses time to stretch their muscles and relax with me before our riding session.
 Exercises like the fléchi droit, shoulder in, shoulder out, haunches in and haunches out at a slow walk teach my gaited horses how to find relaxation, balance and flexibility and lead to symmetry.
 These exercises also help the rider connect with the horse through the coordination of the rein, leg, seat and weight aids in timing with the horse’s movement.